‘Ay Kash / ای کاش / If Only’ is an award winning theatre, art and

 We never wanted our share of the sky to simply be able to gaze at the

-moon from our bedroom windows.
 I want to swim in the sky.

 Do I want too much?